caioleitao/simulation-2d/README.md

 ## Compilation Error

 If you have any compilation error, open an issue and we will try to help you fixing it.

+If you are facing these error:

+Try to run the command as **sudo**, or install [autoconfig](https://askubuntu.com/questions/430706/installing-autotools-autoconf/638558) and dh-autoconfig

 ## Tutorial Authors